 Class level placement will be evaluated by our staff and involves factors including: physical, social, experience and additional classes being taken.
-Each level of class is designed to be a two to three year process.
+Each level of class is designed to be a two to four year process.
 Dancers should expect to progress through each level as a beginner, an intermediate, and an advanced dancer before advancing to the next level.

 Tap teaches rhythm, coordination, and an introduction to basic tap fundamentals, terminology and basic tap choreography.
 Students will put the fundamentals to work by learning new steps, rhythms, patterns, and combinations.
-Levels II, III and IV are designed to refine tap skills, while moving beyond the fundamentals of tap.
+Levels II and III are designed to refine tap skills, while moving beyond the fundamentals of tap.
 Students will learn new steps, rhythms, patterns, and combinations.
 These technique classes will focus on faster and more intricate footwork.
 The dancer at these levels will develop speed, clarity, dynamics, and the ability to execute complex rhythmic combinations.

 Contemporary is a style of expressive dance that combines elements of several dance genre including modern, jazz, lyrical

 and classical ballet.
 Contemporary dancers strive to connect the mind and the body through fluid dance movements.
 Contemporary dance stresses versatility and improvisation, unlike the strict, structured nature of ballet.
 Contemporary dancers focus on floorwork, using gravity to pull them down to the floor.
 This dance genre is often done in bare feet.
 Contemporary dance can be performed to many different styles of music.